 Not at all.
 Many of our nurses have been funded from a gift someone has left in their will, or a number of gifts, but so have lots of nurses’ uniforms, bedding for our In-Patient Unit, syringe drivers, and providing patients with nutritious meals.
 Whatever you can afford, we will turn it into something important and tangible.

 Including a gift to St John’s Hospice in your will doesn’t affect how much money you have to provide for old age.
 Your estate is calculated based on whatever is left after you die.
-And if you arrange your gift to St John’s as a residuary gift, it will only be paid out after all the other gifts you leave to your family or friends have been made.
+If you arrange your gift to St John’s as a residuary gift, it will only be paid out after all the other gifts you leave to your family or friends have been made.

 Wouldn’t it be better to help now rather than later?

-Both are great.
 Many people who leave a legacy to St John’s also support our hospice services during their lifetime, through fundraising or giving donations.
 Others use their wills to support our continuing and outstanding care for the first time.

 Will my money be put to good use?